TREMOR

 What Is a Tremor?

-A tremor is an involuntary, rhythmic shaking or movement of a body part, most commonly affecting the hands, arms, head, legs, or voice.
-Tremors can occur on their own or be a symptom of an underlying neurological condition.
+A tremor is an involuntary rhythmic movement affecting a body part, most often the hands, arms, head, legs, or voice.
+Tremors can appear on their own or as a symptom of a neurological disorder.

 Types of Tremors